In this article

 For young adults, getting to the point of 'blackout' while drinking alcohol is common.
 In a study of over 1,000 college students, more than two-thirds – 66.4% – reported experiencing at least one blackout.

-Blackouts are almost always associated with binge drinking, a pattern of drinking that increases a person's BAC to 0.08 percent or higher.
+Blackouts are almost always associated with binge drinking.
+Binge drinking is a pattern of drinking that increases a person’s BAC to 0.08 percent or higher.
 Blackouts usually begin at blood alcohol concentrations (BACs) of about 0.16 percent and higher.

 This increased blood alcohol level typically occurs after four drinks for women and five drinks for men — in about 2 hours.
-This level of blood alcohol content causes a significant cognitive ability impairment that makes blackouts especially dangerous.
+This level of blood alcohol content causes a significant cognitive ability impairment, making blackouts especially dangerous.

 It can be hard to recognize when you or a friend are in danger of blacking out.
 However, there are some signs that people may be reaching a dangerous level of intoxication.